NASCAR 09: Reception

+NASCAR 09 received "mixed or average" reviews, according to review aggregator Metacritic.

 IGN gave the PlayStation 3 version a score of 5.9/10 and the PlayStation 2 version a score of 5/10.
 The reviewer noted that the overall presentation was lacking excluding Jeff Gordon's green screen mentoring in the game.
-He was also generally disappointed with the gameplay saying: "The controls are decent, and the Sprint Driver Challenges are quite fun.
-But the racing itself is a tepid, repetitive experience with no flair".
-The reviewer also noted that the PlayStation 3 version suffered from texture rips, clipping and slowdown while the Xbox 360 version had a smoother framerate.
-GT Games noted that although it was an improvement on the 2008 version, the game lacks even in the basic things one would expect in a NASCAR game.
-For example, there are no manufacturer's logos, such as the Ford Fusion, Chevrolet Impala, etc., and a severe lack of licensed drivers, even in the Sprint Cup.
+He was also generally disappointed with the gameplay, saying, "The controls are decent, and the Sprint Driver Challenges are quite fun.
+But the racing itself is a tepid, repetitive experience with no flair."
+They also noted that the PlayStation 3 version suffered from texture rips, clipping and slowdown while the Xbox 360 version had a smoother framerate.

 X-Play gave the game a positive review, giving it a 4/5, praising the graphics, racing, and career mode, but noted that it has a clumsy interface and that EA's online policies needed a lot of work.
 In their video review they said the A.I. is "fairly fair, nothing crazy, just alright".

-Future of series
+Legacy and series future

 This was the final simulation installment of the EA Sports NASCAR series.
 Electronic Arts has stated they would not make another title due to slumping sales, lack of popularity, and the difficulty of installing any new features.
 NASCAR Kart Racing was the only NASCAR-themed game produced by EA for the 2009 season.
 EA's exclusive license as NASCAR's official video game producer expired in 2010.
 In September 2010, Activision was announced as the distributor for a NASCAR game, to be developed by Eutechnyx, with direct involvement from NASCAR.
-The first game, NASCAR The Game: 2011, was released on March 29, 2011 for Xbox 360 and PS3.
-The EA servers for NASCAR 09 and numerous other EA games were shut down on August 11, 2011.
+The first game, NASCAR The Game: 2011, was released on March 29, 2011 for PlayStation 3 and Xbox 360.
+The EA servers for NASCAR 09 and numerous other EA games were permanently shut down on August 11, 2011.

 The license to NASCAR games would later be acquired by 704Games as a NASCAR Heat series revival.
-Monster Games, in collaboration with Dusenberry Martin Racing, released the first game as NASCAR Heat Evolution in 2016.
+Monster Games, in collaboration with Dusenberry Martin Racing, released the first game titled NASCAR Heat Evolution in 2016.